tudat-team/tudat-space/docs/source/_src_getting_started/installation.rst

     **Windows users** must install the Windows Subsystem for Linux (WSL) and install Tudat(Py) in a ``conda`` environment inside WSL.
     For a guide on how to setup WSL and configure it to work with an IDE, see the :ref:`getting_started_with_wsl` guide.

-To install Anaconda or Miniconda on your system, see the `Anaconda Installation`_  of `Miniconda Installation`_ guide provided in their documentation
+To install Anaconda or Miniconda on your system, see the `Anaconda Installation`_  of `Miniconda Installation`_ guide provided in their documentation.

 .. _`Anaconda Installation`: https://docs.anaconda.com/anaconda/install/
 .. _`Miniconda Installation`: https://docs.conda.io/en/latest/miniconda.html